-In the fall of 2005, the Student Occupational Therapy Association (SOTA) at the University of Southern Indiana was established in accordance with University of Southern Indiana rules and regulations regarding student clubs, associations, etc. This group elect officers, and representatives (and alternates) to the following organizations: the Assembly of Student Delegates (ASD) (formerly American Student Committee of the Occupational Therapy Association [ASCOTA] of the American Occupational Therapy Association [AOTA]), the American Occupational Therapy Association (AOTA), and the Indiana Occupational Therapy Association (IOTA).
+In the fall of 2005, the Student Occupational Therapy Association (SOTA) at the University of Southern Indiana was established in accordance with University of Southern Indiana rules and regulations regarding student clubs, associations, etc. This group elect officers, and representatives (and alternates) to the following organizations: the Assembly of Student Delegates (ASD) (formerly American Student Committee of the Occupational Therapy Association [ASCOTA] of the American Occupational Therapy Association (AOTA), and the Indiana Occupational Therapy Association (IOTA).
 A faculty member or the chair of Occupational Therapy Program is the faculty advisor to this group.